SindomeCorp/nodervisor/README.md

   4. Navigate to the users page using the top menu.
 Change the admin credentials or add a new user and remove them.

  5. Navigate to the hosts page using the top menu.
 Then add a host running supervisord using the form.
 Your supervisord config on each host should be set up to allow the xmlrpc interface over a inet port.
   For instance:

       [inet_http_server]
       port = *:9009 ;

   At this point, navigating back to the home page should show you a list of your hosts, and the processes running on them.

+### Health check endpoint

+Set `HEALTH_ENDPOINT_ENABLED=true` in your environment to expose a lightweight JSON health check at `/health`.
+When enabled the endpoint reports the server's uptime, last restart timestamp, CPU usage, and memory consumption.
+Leave the variable unset (or set it to `false`) to keep the endpoint disabled.

 ### Running behind an Apache reverse proxy